dalsontws/accessibility-axe-selenium/python-axe-selenium/README.md

 ## Recommended: User Setup (Ansible)

-Steps recommended to quickly get started on automated accessibility testing.
+Steps recommended to quickly get started on automated accessibility testing with the repo.

 1. Ensure you are in the [ansible directory](https://github.com/dalsontws/accessibility-axe-selenium/tree/master/python-axe-selenium/ansible)
-2. On your terminal, run: `ansible-playbook ansible-playbook-virtualenv.yml -i inventory.yml -c local`
+2. To run the installer playbook from your terminal, run: `ansible-playbook ansible-playbook-virtualenv.yml -i inventory.yml -c local`
+3. To run the chrome-driver installation playbook from your terminal, run: ansible-playbook ansible-task-chrome-driver.yml -i inventory.yml -c local --extra-vars "ansible_become_pass=YOURPASSWORDHERE"

 ## Acknowledgements